lawinno/lawinno.github.io/actors/index.md

 categories: main-nav
 ---

-This page offers an overview of the people and organizations influencing the future of law.
+This page offers an overview of the people and organizations influencing the future of law through action.

 -----